 Use fact-checking sites.
 Consult your local library.
 Here are some fact-checking websites recommended by the Harvard Library Research Guides:

-– a project of the Poynter Institute for Media Studies; searchable by theme, truthiness, and more.
+PolitiFact.com – a project of the Poynter Institute for Media Studies; searchable by theme, truthiness, and more.

 FactCheck.org – a project of the Annenberg Public Policy Center at U Penn